advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 ## MERN Stack was used to create this project.
 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.

-    MongoDB - document database
+   ### MongoDB - document database
-    Express(.js) - Node.js web framework
+   ### Express(.js) - Node.js web framework
-    React(.js) - a client-side JavaScript framework
+   ### React(.js) - a client-side JavaScript framework
-    Node(.js) - the premier JavaScript web server
+   ### Node(.js) - the premier JavaScript web server

 # **Features**

-This is where you write what all extra features have been done in your project.
-Basically this is where you try to make your project stand out from the rest.
- Find News About Our Top Destinations:
-    At the bottom of the Home Page, you will find some interesting news about OverReact's top destinations.
+- Interesting news about the world's top travel destinations are featured at the Home page.
+- Users can personalize their experience by adding their favourate quote and profile photo.
+- Users can update their personal information any time.
+- Users can search for flights and reserve them.
+- Auto-complete of textboxes is supported to ease the search experience.
+- Online payments are supported.
+- Users are emailed with any changes the make in their resrevations or if a flight is edited or cancelled.

 # **Code Examples**
 This is where you try to compress your project and make the reader understand what it does as simply as possible.
 This should help the reader understand if your code solves their issue.